fastrgv/RufasSok/README.md

    wine binw64/forsok.exe

-If the delivered GNU/Linux binary does not run, try:
+If the delivered Linux binary does not run, try:

 * Use wine and the Windows EXE, as above; or